-The ERP solution, now running on IBM i, was developed over a well-designed database, but the RPG programs themselves had limitations, especially the user-facing programs.
+The ERP solution, now running on IBM i, was developed over a well-designed database, but the programs themselves had limitations, especially the user-facing programs.
 Users often had to open multiple programs to collect the data they needed, enter peculiar acronyms to navigate to specific information, or step through consecutive screens to finally get to what they wanted.
-RPG also didn’t allow users to hyperlink documents or images to the information in the ERP system.
+Also, traditional coding techniques didn’t allow documents or images to be hyperlinked to the information in the ERP system.

 Bruce Hagen, Vice President of IT, explains "The improvements ranged from very simple to very complex.
 It was clear that most of them could not be delivered with RPG.
 Coincidentally we were receiving LANSA’s email invitations for Webinars and whitepapers and decided to have a closer look at it.
 We saw an opportunity to use the LANSA products to address the system simplification project, which today we describe as system modernization."

 It was clear that most of the required improvements could not be delivered with RPG